rbtl-fs25/project-haella003/data/processed/README.md

 1. Licenses/restrictions placed on the data: This work is licensed under the Creative Commons Attribution 4.0 International license (CC-BY-4.0).

-2. Links to publications that cite or use the data: -
+2. Links to publications that cite or use the data: none

-3. Links to other publicly accessible locations of the data: -
+3. Links to other publicly accessible locations of the data: none

-4. Links/relationships to ancillary data sets: -
+4. Links/relationships to ancillary data sets: none

-5. Was data derived from another source? -
+5. Was data derived from another source? none

 ## Methodological information